telerik/maui-docs/installation/vs-code-integration/scaffoldings.md

 To add the desired screen to your MAUI application:

 1. Open the project in Visual Studio Code.
-1. Right-click on the name of the `.csproj` file.
+1. Right-click the name of the `.csproj` file.

 1. From the popup menu select the `New Telerik UI for .NET MAUI Project Item Generator`.
 ![.NET MAUI Scaffolding dialog](images/scaffolding-vscode-dialog.png)